hafs-r/PinView/README.md

     - borderThickness : Use this property to configure thickness of border lines
     - backgroundColor : Use this property to configure filled background color

+# Sample

+Clone the repository and check out the app module.